The ultimate guide to buying a home in your 20s

-How much do you make?
-How much of that after-tax income could you afford to put toward housing?
-Use a mortgage calculator to see how much your mortgage will likely cost, and make sure you’ll have the income to cover that, plus the costs of maintenance/repairs and your regular monthly expenses like utilities, food, phone, car payment and more.
+You can use a mortgage calculator to see how much your mortgage will likely cost.
+Make sure you’ll have the income to cover that, plus the costs of maintenance, repairs, and your regular monthly expenses like utilities, food, phone, car payment and more.

 Is marriage in your future?
 Kids or pets?
 Can you afford a home that will accommodate those changes?

 Talk to a reputable loan officer if you’re not sure on this one and be sure to shop around and compare rates.
 They can vary greatly from lender to lender.

 Your local market

 You want to purchase a home that’s going to improve in value over time, thereby netting you profits.
 If you’re not sure if a home is a good investment in your city, talk to a local real estate agent for advice.

 There is also the responsibility factor.
-Owning a home requires a little more hands-on attention than renting does, and you no longer have a landlord to make repairs (or foot the bill for them).
+Owning a home requires a little more hands-on attention than renting, and you no longer have a landlord to make repairs (or foot the bill for them).

-Prepping your credit & finances
+1. Prepare your credit & finances

 Even if you’re in a solid place with your income and expenses, it’s important to take some time to prep your finances before applying for a mortgage or starting your home search.